A number of techniques are available to initiate a conversation around long-term weight management.

 The statements that recount and clarify the patient’s statements and identify specific points to act upon.

-So I’m hearing that you’ve struggled with weight for most of your adult life and are now starting to recognize how it is affecting your health and quality of life.
+So, I’m hearing that you’ve struggled with weight for most of your adult life and are now starting to recognize how it is affecting your health.
 Let’s discuss some strategies to develop a plan to help you address your concerns.

 Improve your obesity care skills